Skip to content

 GM liquidity pools with 10-40% APY from trading fees

-Hyperliquid and GMX represent the two dominant design philosophies in decentralized perpetual futures.
-Hyperliquid runs a central limit order book (CLOB) on its own L1 blockchain, where buyers and sellers match directly with price-time priority, the same model used by Binance, Coinbase, and every traditional exchange.
-GMX takes a fundamentally different approach: traders take positions against multi-asset liquidity pools (GM pools) on Arbitrum and Avalanche, with execution prices determined by Chainlink oracle feeds rather than order matching.
-The choice between these models has real consequences for how trades execute, what fees cost, and who benefits from providing liquidity.
+Hyperliquid and GMX represent two opposing design choices in on-chain perp trading.
+Hyperliquid runs a central limit order book (CLOB) on its own L1.
+Buyers and sellers match directly with price-time priority — the same model used by Binance, Coinbase, and every standard exchange.
+GMX takes a different path.
+Traders take positions against multi-asset pools (GM pools) on Arbitrum and Avalanche.
+Prices come from Chainlink oracle feeds, not order matching.
+This choice affects how trades fill, what fees cost, and who benefits from providing pool capital.

-For a typical market order, the execution experience differs sharply.
-On Hyperliquid, a market buy walks up the order book, filling against resting limit orders at progressively worse prices.
-Slippage depends on order book depth: thin books mean more slippage, deep books mean near-zero slippage.
-On GMX, that same market buy executes at the Chainlink oracle price regardless of size (up to pool capacity limits).
-A $50,000 BTC long on GMX has zero price impact; the same order on Hyperliquid might have 0.5-2 bps of slippage depending on the moment.
-This zero-slippage property is GMX's core advantage and why it attracts traders who prioritize predictable execution.
-The downside is that GMX cannot offer limit orders in the traditional sense: you get the oracle price or nothing.
+For a standard market order, the experience differs sharply.
+On Hyperliquid, a market buy walks up the book, filling against resting limit orders at worse and worse prices.
+Slippage depends on book depth: thin books mean more slippage, deep books mean near-zero.
+On GMX, that same buy fills at the Chainlink oracle price regardless of size (up to pool capacity).
+A $50,000 BTC long on GMX has zero price impact.
+The same order on Hyperliquid might see 0.5-2 bps of slippage.
+This zero-slippage feature is GMX's core edge.
+It draws traders who want predictable fills.
+The tradeoff: GMX cannot offer limit orders.
+You get the oracle price or you don't trade.

 Fees work differently.
-Hyperliquid charges maker/taker fees: 1 bps for makers (with rebates available at higher tiers) and 3.5 bps for takers.
-A roundtrip on a $100,000 position costs roughly $7 in taker fees.
-GMX charges a position open fee (4-6 bps depending on whether the trade balances the pool's long/short ratio), a close fee (same structure), and an hourly borrow fee that accrues while the position is open.
-The borrow fee varies by utilization — typically 0.005-0.01% per hour.
-For a quick scalp closed within an hour, the GMX roundtrip on $100,000 is roughly $80-$120 in open/close fees alone, which is 11-17x more expensive than Hyperliquid for short-term trades.
-For a position held for days, the comparison shifts further in Hyperliquid's favor because GMX's borrow fees compound while Hyperliquid's only ongoing cost is the funding rate (which can be positive or negative depending on market imbalance).
+Hyperliquid charges 1.5 bps for makers (rebates at higher tiers) and 4.5 bps for takers at base tier.
+A $100,000 roundtrip costs roughly $9 in taker fees.
+GMX charges an open fee (4-6 bps based on whether the trade balances the pool's long/short ratio), a close fee (same), and an hourly borrow fee while the position is open.
+The borrow fee varies by pool use — typically 0.005-0.01% per hour.
+For a quick scalp closed within an hour, the GMX roundtrip on $100,000 is roughly $80-$120 in open/close fees alone.
+That is 11-17x more expensive than Hyperliquid for short-term trades.
+For positions held days, the gap widens: GMX's borrow fees keep building while Hyperliquid's only ongoing cost is the funding rate, which can be positive or negative.

-The ongoing cost comparison between funding rates (Hyperliquid) and borrow fees (GMX) is where things get interesting.
+Funding rate versus borrow fee is where things get interesting.
 Hyperliquid uses standard perp funding: longs pay shorts (or vice versa) based on the premium/discount of the perp price versus the spot index.
-During strong uptrends, funding can reach 0.05-0.1% per 8-hour period, costing long holders significantly.
-During sideways markets, funding is negligible.
-GMX's borrow fee is always positive and always accrues.
-There is no scenario where holding a position on GMX earns you money from the fee mechanism.
-A trader holding a BTC long for 24 hours might pay 0.12-0.24% in borrow fees on GMX, while the same position on Hyperliquid might pay anywhere from -0.02% (receiving funding) to 0.15% depending on market conditions.
-The funding rate variability means Hyperliquid can be cheaper or more expensive than GMX for multi-day holds — but on average, it tends to be cheaper.
+During strong uptrends, funding can reach 0.05-0.1% per 8-hour period.
+During flat markets, funding is near zero.
+GMX's borrow fee is always positive.
+It always accrues.
+There is no case where holding a position on GMX earns you money from the fee system.
+A trader holding a BTC long for 24 hours might pay 0.12-0.24% in borrow fees on GMX.
+The same position on Hyperliquid might pay anywhere from -0.02% (receiving funding) to 0.15% depending on market tone.
+On average, Hyperliquid tends to cost less for multi-day holds.

-GMX creates LP value that Hyperliquid's model cannot replicate directly.
-GMX's GM pools accept deposits from passive liquidity providers who earn a share of all trading fees, borrow fees, and position P&L. Historical GM pool APYs range from 10-40% depending on volatility and trading volume.
-LPs take on the risk of being the counterparty to profitable traders, but the pool's diversification and fee income provide a buffer.
-Hyperliquid's HLP vault fills a similar role, with depositors earning yield from the vault's market-making activity, but HLP is actively managed by the protocol's strategy rather than passively accepting counterparty risk.
-GM pool LPs are exposed to directional moves against the pool, while HLP depositors are exposed to the vault's market-making P&L.
+GMX creates pool yield that Hyperliquid's model cannot match directly.
+GMX's GM pools take deposits from passive LPs who earn a share of trading fees, borrow fees, and position gains and losses.
+Historical GM pool APYs range from 10-40% depending on market activity.
+LPs take the risk of standing on the other side of winning trades, but fee income and pool spread give a buffer.
+Hyperliquid's HLP vault does a similar job: depositors earn yield from the vault's market-making work.
+But HLP is actively run by the protocol's own strategy rather than sitting passively as pool capital.
+GM pool LPs are exposed to price moves against the pool.
+HLP depositors are exposed to the vault's market-making results.

-GMX's multi-chain deployment gives it an ecosystem edge.
-Trading on Arbitrum means your capital sits within the largest EVM L2 ecosystem, where you can interact with Aave, Pendle, Radiant, and hundreds of other DeFi protocols without bridging.
-Avalanche offers a separate deployment with its own liquidity.
-Hyperliquid's custom L1 requires bridging from Arbitrum, and once your funds are on Hyperliquid, they are isolated from the broader DeFi ecosystem.
-This tradeoff matters less for dedicated perp traders who keep most of their capital on one platform, but it is significant for DeFi-native users who move capital between protocols frequently.
+GMX's multi-chain setup gives it an ecosystem edge.
+Trading on Arbitrum keeps your capital in the largest EVM L2 ecosystem.
+You can use Aave, Pendle, Radiant, and hundreds of other DeFi apps without bridging.
+Avalanche offers a second deployment with its own pool.
+Hyperliquid's custom L1 requires bridging from Arbitrum.
+Once your funds are on Hyperliquid, they are cut off from other DeFi apps.
+This tradeoff matters less for dedicated perp traders who keep capital in one place.
+It matters more for DeFi users who move capital across apps often.

-Risk management features favor Hyperliquid.
-Portfolio margin mode calculates risk across all positions simultaneously, so a hedged portfolio (long ETH, short BTC) uses far less margin than the sum of the individual position margins.
-Stop-loss and take-profit orders execute on-chain as native order types without keeper bots or external infrastructure.
-GMX relies on oracle-based liquidations, which work reliably but offer less granular control.
-GMX has no native stop-loss; traders must monitor positions manually or use third-party tools.
+Risk tools favor Hyperliquid.
+Portfolio margin checks risk across all positions at once.
+A hedged portfolio (long ETH, short BTC) uses far less margin than the sum of the two positions taken alone.
+Stop-loss and take-profit orders run on-chain as native order types without keeper bots.
+GMX uses oracle-based liquidations.
+These work reliably but give less precise control.
+GMX has no native stop-loss.
+Traders must monitor manually or use outside tools.

-GMX has the longer security track record, live since September 2021 through the Luna collapse, FTX implosion, and multiple volatility spikes without losing user funds.
-It has been audited by ABDK, Sherlock, and Guardian Audits, and Sherlock's bug bounty marketplace provides ongoing security coverage.
-Hyperliquid launched in February 2023 and has a shorter but clean record, with audits from Zellic and Quantstamp.
-Both platforms are considered safe for active trading, but institutional participants and larger depositors may weight GMX's longer track record.
+GMX has the longer safety record.
+It has been live since September 2021 through the Luna crash, the FTX collapse, and multiple sharp market swings without losing user funds.
+ABDK, Sherlock, and Guardian Audits have reviewed the protocol.
+Sherlock's bug bounty program provides ongoing coverage.
+Hyperliquid launched in February 2023 with a shorter but clean record, audited by Zellic and Quantstamp.
+Both platforms are safe for active trading, but large funds and cautious depositors may give more weight to GMX's longer history.

 Verdict